 Sometimes good product design and development strategy gets lost in the drive to be as agile and lean as possible in the project kickoff stage.
 Conducting Discovery early allows a team to do just enough research and product strategy to get that backlog generated using research-based information.
 This in turn empowers the team to make more informed decisions.

 Most projects will hit a plateau at some point.
 You’ll know you’ve hit yours when your team runs out of questions to ask about what a product can do and how it allows organizations/users to be successful.
-When this happens, Discovery is your go-to tool for jumpstarting team curiosity and infusing the backlog with new ideas, questions, and solutions that drive the product, the team, and even the organization to grow into new areas.
+When this happens, Discovery is your go-to tool for jumpstarting team curiosity, infusing the backlog with new ideas and questions, and to design custom technology and creative solutions that drive the product, the team, and even the organization to grow into new areas.

 It’s launch time and your team’s hard work is about to come to fruition—how exciting!
 One question that comes up during this phase is “Now what?
 What should we do next?”
 By restarting the Discovery process, you’ll prompt your team to reassess their goals and problems with a fresh perspective.
 This will hopefully lead to insights on new opportunities and areas for improvement.